KorieDrakeChaney/taipy-chess/README.md

 ## Description

-Taipy Chess is a chess app that allows you to see a variety of chess games, the most popular openings, and the most successful openings.
-You can also get to learn more about different players.
-This app was built using the [Taipy](https://taipy.io) framework for easy data analysis and visualization.
+Taipy-Chess, is a chess visualization tool, based on 20,000 games.
+You can see all the games, the openings they played, opponents, top played openings and most successful openings.
+You can see heatmaps and charts on the data.
+This app was built using the [taipy](https://taipy.io) framework for easy data analysis and visualization.

 ## Features